Zambia bans hunting of endangered lions, leopards

 Estimates for Africa’s lion population vary from around 20,000 to 30,000, according to the International Union for Conservation of Nature, and is falling in the face of numerous threats including conflict with livestock farmers and loss of prey and habitat.

-Zambia’s moves follow neighbouring Botswana’s decision to ban all sport hunting from 2014 as it also works to promote itself as a game viewing destination.
+Zambia’s moves follow neighboring Botswana’s decision to ban all sport hunting from 2014 as it also works to promote itself as a game viewing destination.

 Wildlife-rich Kenya set this trend when it halted trophy and sport hunting decades ago.